drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

     * "nullable: true" is added to properties that contain an anyOf statement showing null, and the anyOf statement is removed
     * "definitions" becomes "components/schemas"

-Once each JSON file has been processed and converted to YAML, the OpenAPI Service Document is then constructed.
+After each JSON file has been processed and converted to YAML, the OpenAPI service document is then constructed.
 This is done by processing the cached URI, HTTP, and action information found in the converted JSON files.
-For each URI, it will create the path entry with its HTTP methods, request body, and responses.
+For each URI, it creates the path entry with its HTTP methods, request body, and responses.